 10-MINUTE READ · By Amy Hebdon

-Paid search marketers need the best reporting tools possible to monitor and communicate performance.
+PPC marketers who work with paid search need the best reporting tools possible to monitor and communicate performance.

 The good news is that between Supermetrics and Data Studio, you can create a custom report that’s far better than any paid reporting solution on the market.